To market, to market...

 For those in the Atlanta area interested in buying local and organic, the EAV farmer's market is convenient, approachable, and affordable; Food for two adults for one week (4-5 dinners per week) costs me about $25 for vegetables, eggs, and sometimes cheese.
 The week that I bought meat, bread and cheese, I paid $34.
 To help first-timers navigate the market comfortably, I've put together some pointers.

-The first thing that you'll notice is that at any given time, most of the farmers are selling the same types of vegetables.
+Browse first: The first thing that you'll notice is that at any given time, most of the farmers are selling the same types of vegetables.
 In the summer, for example, most stalls will have tomatoes, summer squash, cucumbers, corn, and beans.
 Before you rush to buy, look around at each stall.
 Which squash look the best?
 Do you want smaller specimens, like cherry tomatoes, tiny plums, and baby squash, or will you eat slicing tomatoes on sandwiches and larger squash for grilling more quickly?
 Think about what you like to eat, what you'll take the time to prepare, and what will go well with the food you've bought or have at home.
 Most importantly, think about what you need, and what you use; I've discovered that now that I'm out of school, I go through 2 heads of garlic a week, as opposed to half a head previously.
 Don't be afraid to eschew the corn from one stand only to go to the next and buy their corn either.
 You're at a farmer's market to buy the best, freshest ingredients, and it's perfectly reasonable for one farm to be a week behind another when it comes to ripeness.
 Feel free to compare prices as well, which leads to the next point:

 Talk to your farmers: And not just about prices, either.
 Ask if they grow the food in front of you, or sell it for other farmers.
 Compliment the exceptional-looking tomatoes, and learn as much as you can about the food you want to buy.
 What is the variety?
 Does it have a unique flavor profile or an amazing shelf life?
 When was it picked?
 Be especially aware of unfamiliar items, and ask about them.
 Since you'll often find heirloom, rare, or highly regional fruits and vegetables at the farmer's market, a certain lack of familiarity is expected.
 And some farmers will let you taste a sample, particularly if they're in the midst of the peak season and have a bumper crop to unload.
 Also ask about items you don't see, like meat, cheese, and eggs, all of which will be kept in coolers if the farmers carry them.

-Recently, the Moore Farms booth at the East Atlanta Village farmers' market had what looked like very small tomatillos.
+Don't get intimidated by unfamiliar items: Recently, the Moore Farms booth at the East Atlanta Village farmers' market had what looked like very small tomatillos.
 Upon inquiry, Collins Davis, the farm manager, lit up.
 "They're ground cherries.
 Do you want to try one?"
 The flavor is reminiscent of a pina colada, and On Food and Cooking, the bible of all things culinary, explains that they're relatives of tomatoes and tomatillos, possess "caramelly" flavors, and are often made into pies and preserves.
 Eating them out of hand, like any berry, is fine too.
 When you come across something unfamiliar, learn what you can about it, and when you cook and eat it, approach it generally.
 You won't think of many uses for that black-skinned Russian radish if that's how you think of it.
 But if you see a large root vegetable, you'll realize it's made to be roasted, and when you do, you'll find a surprising sweetness and mild mustard kick.
 Imagine what would have happened if, paralyzed by ignorance and a sense of certain doom, you'd just passed it over.

-This is a good rule for any food shopping that you do.
+Bring a cooler: This is a good rule for any food shopping that you do.
 A cooler with some ice (not enough for a deep freeze, just to keep things crisp) gives you the flexibility to search obsessively for wine to complement your grilled Berkshire pork chops with fresh tomato-corn salsa, stop and chat with friends, run other errands, or just avoid traffic for an hour or so.
 The only caveat is to layer your food, keeping egg cartons, meat, cheese, and cold-tolerant produce like onions and cucumbers on the bottom with the ice, and fragile and heat tolerant items like herbs, tomatoes and lettuce on top.

-Most of us have the bag of bags of bags in the kitchen or laundry room; the more advanced have those oh-so-attractive bag sausages that make the obscene quantity of single-use bags easier to ignore.
+Bring your own bags: Most of us have the bag of bags of bags in the kitchen or laundry room; the more advanced have those oh-so-attractive bag sausages that make the obscene quantity of single-use bags easier to ignore.
 Go ahead and bring them to reuse at the farmers market.
 Most farmers don't provide bags, and the ones that do could surely use the money elsewhere.
 Many farmers also prefer to keep and reuse their pint containers and baskets, so be prepared, and do everything you can to help them out.
 They aren't getting rich selling organic produce, and would probably rather invest their container money in their farms.
 It's also wasteful to use such durable products only once.
 By reusing bags and cartons, you're reducing demand for products that are produced in factories that pollute and where workers are poorly paid for unskilled labor.
 The truly advanced among us will invest in reusable cloth bags, but for the immediate future, reusing your old plastic bags until they give out is a responsible option.

 Finally, a crop calendar.